Key Takeaways

 Tangential speech occurs when a person begins discussing one topic but gradually veers off in another direction, never returning to the original point.
 Unlike normal conversational shifts, these tangents often lack clear connections to the initial subject.

 For example, someone might begin answering a question about their weekend plans but end up discussing childhood memories without ever addressing the original question.
-This pattern demonstrates how thoughts can become derailed, making meaningful communication challenging.
+In a longer exchange, that same person might drift from a simple question about their day to a childhood memory, then a news story, then a worry about their car, all without clear transitions.

 Word Salad